-MK 783 Understanding Family Dynamics and Developing Basic Counseling Skills/다세대 한인 generations are important in all societies, but they have been foundational to understanding Korean families.
+MK 782 Ecclesiology for a Global Church/글로벌 교회론 연구.
+The course will provide generations are important in all societies, but they have been foundational to understanding Korean families.
 However, modern technology and the impact of Western influences have resulted in rapid changes, and families have become increasingly diverse in structure and in function.
 In tracing Confucian heritage in Korea and its development in relation to the family, problems of continuity and transition will be explored, particularly in the contemporary Korean family context and development of self.
 This course will take an integrative framework reflecting on the contributions from modern developmental psychology, family systems, and narrative psychology.
 The dialogue between self-development and interpersonal, social, cultural, relational, and spiritual perspectives will be encouraged.
 As a part of the course assignment, students will explore the generational and historical trauma, unfinished business, and strengths of family ties over time through multigenerational family analysis.
 Taught only in Korean.
 4 or 8 units.
 PD